 In the modern field of marketing, it’s quite hard to give a definition that’s exhaustive and satisfactory.
 After all, brand marketing is practiced in so many styles.

 Let me give you some examples of strong brands.
-Do take notice of what you associate with them.
+What comes to your mind?

 - The Avengers